OnlyBuilt4CubanLinux/OnlyBuilt4CubanLinux.github.io/README.md

 ## Contact Me

 If you'd like to get in touch please contact me at my [LinkedIn](https://www.linkedin.com/in/letheby/).
-Please include a message as I won't accept a blank invite from someone I don't know.

 ## Learners

 If you are new to data analysis/ science I highly recommend the below resources which all helped me immeasurably.

-* **[Learn to code in R]**(https://r4ds.had.co.nz/introduction.html): A comprehensive source to R with a focus on  data analysis and modelling that is perfect for those unfamiliar with the language.
+* [Learn to code in R](https://r4ds.had.co.nz/introduction.html): A comprehensive source to R with a focus on  data analysis and modelling that is perfect for those unfamiliar with the language.
-* **[Applied predictive modelling]**(http://appliedpredictivemodeling.com/): A great resource on the theory and application of predictive modelling.
+* [Applied predictive modelling](http://appliedpredictivemodeling.com/): A great resource on the theory and application of predictive modelling.
 It is based on the caret package in R but its principles should be useful to all professionals.
-* **[Using R Markdown]**(https://bookdown.org/yihui/rmarkdown/): An essential tool for R users who plan to ever present their work (or handover work to teammates).
+* [Using R Markdown](https://bookdown.org/yihui/rmarkdown/): An essential tool for R users who plan to ever present their work (or handover work to teammates).
 No more tedious back-and-forth between your analysis and your presentation.
-* **[Data problems to apply skills on]**(https://www.kaggle.com/): Contains a large number of datasets and (more importantly) discussions on solving various data science problems.
+* [Data problems to apply skills on](https://www.kaggle.com/): Contains a large number of datasets and (more importantly) discussions on solving various data science problems.